CoSMoMVPA/CoSMoMVPA/doc/source/ex_classify_lda.rst

 Part 2:

     - Use the data from all six categories to train on even runs and test on odd runs, and compute the classification accuracu
-    - As the previous step, but now test on odd runs and test on even runs
+    - As the previous step, but now test on odd runs and test on even runs.

 Part 3: